Experts Hope Trump Makes Cybersecurity An Early Priority

 And she points to recent attacks, in which hackers hijacked Internet-connected devices to bring down online services including Twitter and Spotify.

 "It's really important that we stop talking about these problems and start solving them," Hathaway says.
-"And that's going to require leadership, it's going to require focused attention."
+"And that's going to require leadership; it's going to require focused attention."

 She says if Trump wants to make America great again, he needs to address cybersecurity quickly.